Alligator: Diet

 The type of food eaten by alligators depends upon their age and size.
-When young, alligators eat fish, insects, snails, crustaceans, and worms.
-As they mature, progressively larger prey is taken, including larger fish such as gar, turtles, and various mammals, particularly coypu and muskrat, as well as birds, deer, and other reptiles.
+When they are young, alligators eat fish, insects, snails, crustaceans, and worms.
+As they mature, progressively larger prey is taken, including larger fish, such as gar, turtles, and various mammals, particularly nutrias and muskrats, as well as birds, deer, and other reptiles.
 Their stomachs also often contain gizzard stones.
 They will even consume carrion if they are sufficiently hungry.
-In some cases, larger alligators are known to ambush dogs, Florida panthers and black bears, making them the apex predator throughout their distribution.
-In this role as a top predator, it may determine the abundance of prey species, including turtles and coypu.
+In some cases, larger alligators are known to ambush dogs, Florida panthers, and black bears, making them the apex predator throughout their distribution.
+In this role as a top predator, it may determine the abundance of prey species, including turtles and nutrias.
 As humans encroach into their habitat, attacks are few but not unknown.
 Alligators, unlike the large crocodiles, do not immediately regard a human upon encounter as prey, but may still attack in self-defense if provoked.

 Reproduction

 Alligators generally mature at a length of 6 ft.
 The mating season is in late spring.
 In April and May, alligators form so-called "bellowing choruses".
 Large groups of animals bellow together for a few minutes a few times a day, usually one to three hours after sunrise.
 The bellows of male American alligators are accompanied by powerful blasts of infrasound.
 Another form of male display is a loud head-slap.
 In 2010, on spring nights alligators were found to gather in large numbers for group courtship, the so-called "alligator dances".

 In summer, the female builds a nest of vegetation where the decomposition of the vegetation provides the heat needed to incubate the eggs.
 The sex of the offspring is determined by the temperature in the nest and is fixed within seven to 21 days of the start of incubation.
 Incubation temperatures of 86 F or lower produce a clutch of females; those of 93 F or higher produce entirely males.
 Nests constructed on leaves are hotter than those constructed on wet marsh, so the former tend to produce males and the latter, females.
 The baby alligator's egg tooth helps it get out of its egg during hatching time.
 The natural sex ratio at hatching is five females to one male.
 Females hatched from eggs incubated at 86 F weigh significantly more than males hatched from eggs incubated at 93 F. The mother defends the nest from predators and assists the hatchlings to water.
 She will provide protection to the young for about a year if they remain in the area.
 Adult alligators regularly cannibalize younger individuals, though estimates of the rate of cannibalism vary widely.
 In the past, immediately following the outlawing of alligator hunting, populations rebounded quickly due to the suppressed number of adults preying upon juveniles, increasing survival among the young alligators.